-Age group, sex, and type of first cardiovascular manifestation during follow-up
+Age group, sex, and type of cardiovascular manifestation

 Specific manifestation of first reported CV event by age and sex are presented in table 3 and represented in supplementary figure 2.
 In women, heart failure was the most prevalent manifestation with the exception of the youngest and EA group in whom TIA/ ischemic stroke (12-16% each), and unspecified ischemic heart disease (12-16%), were more frequently reported (Table 3, supplementary figure 2).
 Again, ischemic stroke was the leading manifestation, after heart failure, in MA/YO/MVO (13-14%).
 In men, PAD (17.4%) and MI (13.9%) were the most prevalent first manifestations overall.
 Myocardial infarction was the most frequent in Y (22.6 %) and EA (25.1%), peripheral artery disease in MA (20.9%) and YO (19.3%), and overall heart failure in MVO.

-Incidence of first cardiovascular events

-The study population was followed for a median of 7 years.
-During a total of 26,947,469 person-years of follow-up from a total of 4,052,966 at risk individuals (mean age 69 years, 46.7% women), 257905 (6.36%) developed a first CV event, with an annual incident rate of 0.96%.
-Incident rate per year was higher in men than in women, 1.06 vs. 0.86%, with a 7 year cumulative incidence of 7.04 and 5.74%, respectively (Table 4, Supplementary Figure 3).
-Cumulative incidence increased with age from 0.37 in Y to 2.71, 10.82, 17.66, 25.40% in EA, MA, YO, and MVO, respectively, and was higher in men (from Y 0.42 to MVO 28.35%) than in women (from Y 0.33 to MVO 23.81%) for all age group categories (table 4).
-Overall, men had a 24% higher risk (HR [95% CI] 1.24 [1.23;1.25], p< ) of new cardiovascular events compared with women, being this higher risk consistent at all age group categories: 1.29 [1.20;1.38], 1.32 [1.30;1.34], 1.19 [1.17;1.22], 1.32 [1.30;1.35], 1.28 [1.26;1.29], for Y, EA, MA, YO, and MVO, respectively, all p<XXXX (Figure 3, supplementary table).

-From the 4,052,966 individuals at baseline, there was 208,650 (5.15%, age 74.8 ± 14.3, 50.3% women) who died during the study period.
-These individuals were distributed as follows: 2114 (1.01%), 29343 (14.1%), 21523 (10.3%), 31056 (14.9%), 124614 (59.7%) in Y, EA, MA, YO, and MVO age groups, respectively (supplem table 3).
-From those individuals who died, 62015 (29.7%), with equal proportion of men (31405, 50.6%) and women (30610, 49.4%) had experienced a first cardiovascular event before the recorded date of death (Table 5).
-Specific cause of death was not available.

 Discussion

 In this retrospective study we show the contemporary incidence and type of first reported manifestation of cardiovascular disease in adult individuals in Catalonia, Spain, during a median 7 year follow-up.
-During this time, 0.96% of baseline individuals at primary cardiovascular prevention experienced annually a first CV event, and this incidence rate was higher in men than in women irrespective of age.
+0.96% of individuals at primary cardiovascular prevention experienced annually a CV event, and this incidence rate was higher in men than in women irrespective of age.